Small group tours Turkey | Ancient Turkey

 Odyssey Traveller's Ancient Turkey escorted small group history tour visits some of the most spectacular, varied, and historically important sites in the ancient world.
-This escorted program begins and ends in Istanbul, Turkey's largest city and seaport, and the place where east meets the west on the Bosporus.
+This Turkey tour begins and ends in Istanbul, Turkey's largest city and seaport, and the place where east meets the west on the Bosporus.
 Visit Turkey with Odyssey on this amazing history tour.
-Our tour packages are especially designed to be suitable for mature and senior travellers program joining as a couple or as individual traveller.
+Our tour packages are especially designed to be suitable for mature-aged and senior travellers, whether joining as a couple or as a solo traveller.

-The program takes in many of the most famous sites of the ancient world.
-Istanbul is one of the worlds oldest cities and has been at the centre of civilisation for centuries.
+The program takes in many of the most famous sites and sights of the ancient world.
+Istanbul is one of the world's oldest cities and has been at the centre of civilisation for centuries.
 We visit a UNESCO World Heritage Site, the Blue Mosque, a beautiful structure built between 1609 and 1616 by Sultan Ahmed during the age of the Ottoman Empire to house his tomb.
 The Mosque features six spectacular minarets, the culmination of two centuries of Ottoman mosque development.
-You will see the Greek theatres in Pergamon, the legendary cities of Greco-Roman cities of Troy and Ephesus, and discover the cultural centres of Ankara and Izmir.
+You will see the Greek theatres in Pergamon, the legendary Greco-Roman cities of Troy and Ephesus, and discover the cultural centres of Ankara and Izmir.

 In Antalya we take time to relax and visit its ruins and archaeological museum, which is bound to be filled with treasures from ancient times as Antalya is the major city of the Anatolian Mediterranean.
 In Saralti, we visit its underground city.
 In Konya, we learn about the mystic Whirling Dervishes.
 Our Turkey small group tour also includes a visit to the extraordinary limestone formations of Pamukkale, as well as the underground cities and cave churches in Cappadocia.
 We also have the opportunity to interact with the locals, and experience first-hand their culture, cuisine, and traditions.